codehub-rony/map-styler/README.md

 ## MapStyler

-A web application for designing styles for your vector data and interactive webmaps based on the [Mapbox Style Specification](https://docs.mapbox.com/mapbox-gl-js/style-spec/).
-Simply add your data, style it according to your needs and export it as a JSON file.
+A web application for designing vector data styles and interactive webmaps based on the [Mapbox Style Specification](https://docs.mapbox.com/mapbox-gl-js/style-spec/).
+Simply add your data, customize the styling to your preferences and export it as a JSON file.

-Visit [MapStyler](https://mapstyler.com) to try it and use it with your own data
+Visit [MapStyler](https://mapstyler.com) and try it.

 Current features:
 -  Support for geoJSON files
--  Styling of point, line and polygon vector data
+-  Basic styling for point, line and polygon features
 -  export style as GL JS JSON

-### Development
+##### Roadmap
-The tool is in development and many more features are to come.
-Any suggestions or requests?
-Drop them here as an issue
+The tool is in development and many more features are to come:
+- Add support for vectortile URL's as data source
+- Add option to export a basemap
+- Attribute filter based styling